rajneesh069/Namaste-JS/README.md

 1. map(): Print the full names of the users

+- Whatever is returned from the callback is added as an element to the returned array.

 ```js
 console.log(users.map((user) => user.firstName + " " + user.lastName));
 ```

 2. reduce(): Find the number of users with a particular age

-- Whatever is returned in the callback function is updated in the accumulator parameter
+- Whatever is returned in the callback function is updated in the accumulator parameter.
 - Example 1:

 ```js